-On July 28, 1998, the Company entered into a credit agreement with Bank of America National Trust and Savings Association ("Bank of America") pursuant to which Bank of America has agreed to provide the Company a term loan facility (the "Tranche A Facility") of up to \$115 million maturing September 30, 1999.
-Additionally, Bank of America has agreed to assist the Company in arranging a syndicate of lenders to provide a term loan facility (the "Tranche B Facility") of \$225 million, the proceeds of which would in part be used to repay the Tranche A Facility and for other general corporate purposes.
-The terms, conditions and covenants of the Tranche B Facility are subject to conditions precedent, and to negotiation, execution and delivery of definitive loan documents.
+On July 28, 1998, the Company entered into a credit agreement with Bank of America pursuant to which Bank of America has agreed to provide the Company a term loan facility (the "Tranche A Facility") of up to \$115 million maturing September 30, 1999.
+Additionally, Bank of America has agreed to attempt to arrange a syndicate of lenders to provide a term loan facility (the "Tranche B Facility") of \$225 million, the proceeds of which would in part be used to repay the Tranche A Facility and for other general corporate purposes.
+The terms, conditions and covenants of the Tranche B Facility are subject to conditions precedent, to negotiation, execution and delivery of definitive loan documents and to the consent of the holders of certain outstanding indebtedness of the Company.

-POSSIBLE DELAYS AND ADVERSE EFFECT OF DELAY ON FINANCING REQUIREMENTS quarter of 2000.
+POSSIBLE DELAYS AND ADVERSE EFFECT OF DELAY ON FINANCING REQUIREMENTS

+The Company currently expects to begin offering CD Radio in the first quarter of 2000.
 The Company's ability to meet that objective will depend on several factors, including the launch of three satellites.
 For all three satellites required for CD Radio service to be launched and in operation by the first quarter of 2000, Loral will have to provide or obtain from third parties launch services that will enable launch of the Company's satellites in a timely manner and will be required to deliver, prior to such launch dates, completed satellites, which cannot be assured.
 A significant delay in the planned development, construction, launch and commencement of operation of the Company's satellites would have a material adverse effect on the Company.
 Other delays in the development or commencement of commercial operations of CD Radio may also have a material adverse effect on the Company.
-Any such delays could result from a variety of causes, including delays associated with obtaining additional authorizations from the Federal Communications Commission (the "FCC"), coordinating use of spectrum with Canada and Mexico, delays in or modifications to the design, development, construction or testing of satellites, the National Broadcast Studio or other aspects of the CD Radio system, changes of technical specifications, delay in commercial availability of radio cards, S-band radios or miniature satellite dish antennas, failure of the Company's vendors to perform as anticipated or a delayed or unsuccessful satellite launch or deployment.
+Any such delays could result from a variety of causes, including delays associated with obtaining additional authorizations from the Federal Communications Commission (the "FCC"), coordinating use of spectrum with Mexico, delays in or modifications to the design, development, construction or testing of satellites, the National Broadcast Studio or other aspects of the CD Radio system, changes of technical specifications, delay in commercial availability of radio cards, S-band radios or miniature satellite dish antennas, failure of the Company's vendors to perform as anticipated or a delayed or unsuccessful satellite launch or deployment.
 During any period of delay, the Company would continue to have significant cash requirements, including those for capital expenditures, administrative and overhead costs, contractual obligations and debt service, that could materially increase the aggregate amount of funding required to permit the Company to commence operations.
 Additional financing may not be available on favorable terms or at all during periods of delay.
-Delay also could cause the Company to be placed at a competitive disadvantage in relation to any competitor that succeeds in beginning operations earlier than the

-Company.
-See "--Unavailability of Radio Cards, S-band Radios or Miniature Satellite Dish Antennas," "--Continuing Oversight by the FCC" and "The Company--The CD Radio Delivery System" and "The Company--Government Regulation."
+Delay also could cause the Company to be placed at a competitive disadvantage in relation to any competitor that succeeds in beginning operations earlier than the Company.
+See "--Unavailability of Radio Cards, S-band Radios or Miniature Satellite Dish Antennas, --Continuing Oversight by the FCC" and "The Company--The CD Radio Delivery System" and "The Company--Government Regulation."